Mooling0602/MCDRCmdRegForBukkit/README.md

 # MCDRCmdRegForBukkit
-Register MCDR command to the bukkit server
+Register MCDR command to Skript plugin in bukkit server